 Modifications to Spousal Support and Child Support in Illinois

 In Illinois, both child support and spousal support amounts are determined using a statutory formula.
-These formulas are based primarily on the payor's income.
-If that income changes over time in a significant way, a modification to the support payment is warranted.
+These formulas are based on the incomes of both parties.
+If either party's income changes over time in a significant way, a modification to the support payment is warranted.
 For example, if the payor receives a significant raise, the court may determine that the payor's child support payment should be increased.
 Conversely, if the payor's income diminishes significantly, the court may rule that the payor's alimony/maintenance obligation should decrease.
 Modifications to support payments may also be justified if extraordinary circumstances arise.
 For example, if the health care or educational needs of a child increase, child support may be increased as well.

 Changes to Child Living Arrangements and Parenting Time

 There are a number of situations that can also prompt parents to seek changes to the living arrangements of their children.
 Some such situations include: